Take a Fresh Look at Recommender Systems from an Evaluation Standpoint: A Fresh Look at RecSys

 A recommender is expected to answer a user's latent (information) needs.
 The user-item interactions are the observed results, or the answers to the earlier information needs.
 In the original design of collaborative filtering, users choose who to follow as the expected ``information filters''.
 In the current RecSys model design, users are not empowered to proactively choose the information filters.
 Rather, the information filters are modeled based on users past interactions.
 However, such simplification in user preference modeling only captures the results of the decision makings, and does not capture the ``contexts'' of the decision makings.
 Even if two users interact with the same item, they may not make decisions in a similar context, particularly when the two decision makings occur a long time apart from each other.
 However, it is hard to model the decision context, given the limited data in academic research.
+In the following, we discuss a few possible ways to model context similarity between two decision makings.
+Nevertheless, more and deeper research is expected in this area considering decision making is a complex issue~\cite{Jameson2022humanfactor,WhatUsersWant22EC}.

 One possible way of evaluating similarity of decision contexts is through impressions.
 In simple words, impressions are a list of items presented to a user when she/he makes an interaction.
 For example, if user $u_1$ interacts with item $D$ when presented with impression $\{A, B, C, D\}$, and user $u_2$ also interacts with item $D$ with impression $\{D, E, F, G\}$, then the two decision makings are based on different contexts, although the final decisions are the same.
 Recently, a few datasets are made available with impressions, including ContentWise Impressions~\cite{ContentWise20}, MIND~\cite{MindDatasetMS}, and FINN.No Slates~\cite{FINNDataset} datasets.
 Such datasets are of great value for exploring new ways of user preference modeling.
 There is also a study on evaluation of recommender systems with impressions~\cite{Evaluation22Impression}.